dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-microsoft-entra-id.md

 ## Use of a custom App ID URI

-If the App ID URI is a custom value, you must manually update the default access token scope URI in the **:::no-loc text="Client":::** app and add the audience to the **:::no-loc text="Server":::** app's AAD configuration.
+If the App ID URI is a custom value, you must manually update the default access token scope URI in the **:::no-loc text="Client":::** app and add the audience to the **:::no-loc text="Server":::** app's ME-ID configuration.

 > [!IMPORTANT]
 > The following configuration is ***not*** required when using the default App ID URI of `api://{SERVER API APP CLIENT ID}`.